-Lauded for “superb playing” and “poised, alert musicianship” by the Boston Globe, and labeled “definitely a man to watch” by London’s The Independent, Myer is one of the most respected and sought-after artists on today’s concert stage.
+Lauded for “superb playing” and “poised, alert musicianship” by the Boston Globe, and labeled “definitely a man to watch” by London’s The Independent, American pianist Spencer Myer is one of the most respected and sought-after artists on today’s concert stage.

-An in-demand chamber musician, Myer has appeared for three consecutive three summers at the Lev Aronson Legacy Festival in Dallas with cellists Lynn Harrell, Ralph Kirshbaum, Amit Peled, and Brian Thornton, and has enjoyed a recurring partnership with the Miami String Quartet at the Kent/Blossom Music Festival.
-Other artistic partners include clarinetist David Shifrin, the Jupiter, Manhattan and Pacifica string quartets, and the Dorian Wind Quintet.
-Festival appearances have included those of the Bard, Blossom, Cape Cod Chamber, Colorado, Ravinia, and Skaneateles Music Festivals, Canada’s Concerts aux Iles du Bic, Spain’s Gijon International Piano Festival, and Indonesia’s Yogyakarta International Music Festival.
+An in-demand chamber musician, he has appeared for five summers at the Lev Aronson Legacy Festival in Dallas with cellists Lynn Harrell, Ralph Kirshbaum, Amit Peled, and Brian Thornton, and has enjoyed a recurring partnership with the Miami String Quartet at the Kent/Blossom Music Festival.
+Other artistic partners include clarinetist David Shifrin, the Jupiter, Manhattan and Pacifica string quartets and the Dorian Wind Quintet.
+Festival appearances have included those of the Bard, Blossom, Cape Cod Chamber, Colorado, Ravinia and Skaneateles Music Festivals, Canada’s Concerts aux Iles du Bic, Spain’s Gijon International Piano Festival and Indonesia’s Yogyakarta International Music Festival.

 As an educator, he has been a frequent guest artist at workshops for students and teachers, including the 2013 National Conference of the Music Teachers National Association, where he was the Convention Artist.
-He has served on the faculties of the Baldwin-Wallace University and Oberlin College Conservatories of Music.
-He holds a Bachelor of Music degree from the Oberlin Conservatory, a Master of Music from The Juilliard School, and a Doctor of Musical Arts from Stony Brook University.
+He was featured on the cover of the January/February 2019 issue of The Piano Magazine: Clavier Companion, in an interview with Lynn Worcester-Jones entitled “An Interview with Spencer Myer — 21st Century American Pianist”.
+He has served as a visiting faculty member at the Baldwin-Wallace University and Oberlin College Conservatories of Music.
+He holds a Bachelor of Music degree from the Oberlin Conservatory, a Master of Music from The Juilliard School and a Doctor of Musical Arts from Stony Brook University.